Multi-modal video data-pipelines for machine learning with minimal human supervision: Video Representations Extractor data-pipeline for multi-modal machine learning

 \subsection{VRE main loop}

-Below, in Algorithm \ref{alg:vre-algorithm}, we can see the main VRE loop.
+A VRE process works on a single accelerator (CPU, GPU etc.), a single video (list of frames) and it executes a single representation at a time.
+By default, it works on batches, where the batch size is defined globally, with the ability to override this option at representation level.
+For example, we can process many RGB frames at once, however for learned representations (i.e. neural networks), the batch size must be capped by memory requirements, like the (V)RAM capacity of the accelerator.
+We use the term 'accelerator' to denote either CPU (regular representations) or GPU (neural representations), with the ability to generalize to other custom accelerators, such as TPUs, NPUs etc. While VRE does not do scheduling at multi-video or multi-representation level, we present later how multiple videos and multiple GPUs can be used to parallelize this simple approach.
+Algorithm \ref{alg:vre-algorithm} shows the main VRE loop.
 At its core this is all VRE does, but getting this right is not a trivial task.

-A VRE process works on a single accelerator (CPU, GPU etc.), a single video (list of frames) and a single representation at a time.
-By default, it works on batches, where the batch size is defined globally, with the ability to overwrite this option at representation level.
-For example, we can process many RGB frames at once, however for learned representations (i.e. neural networks), the batch size must be capped by memory requirements, like the (V)RAM capacity of the accelerator.
-We use the generic term of 'accelerator', but this means CPU (for regular representations) or GPU (for neural representations) in most of the cases, with the ability to generalize to other custom accelerators, such as TPUs, NPUs etc.

-The tool does not schedule between multiple videos, but rather the list of frames of a single video are passed as inputs.
-While this may seem limiting, we present a later how multiple videos and multiple GPUs can be used to scale this simple approach.